2014 Pro Cycling Calendar

 For HC, Class 1 and Class 2 races outside of the World Tour, the following points scale applies.

 |Overall leader||per day||10||8||4|

 In fact the UCI itself uses an additional internal scoring system to rank riders.
-Because the World Tour and regional tours have different points scales another secret system is used to score riders so that the teams can be assessed for the “sporting value” element of the World Tour selection criteria.
+Because the World Tour and regional tours have different points scales this hidden system is used to score riders so that the teams can be assessed for the “sporting value” element of the World Tour selection criteria for promotion and relegation.